 How does WireGuard work?

-WireGuard uses modern cryptography and network code to create an encrypted tunnel between two devices.
+WireGuard uses state-of-the-art cryptography and network code to create an encrypted tunnel between two devices based on symmetric encryption, and more.
 Using some clever strategies, it even works when the client device’s IP address changes.
 For example, you can switch from mobile data to Wi-Fi without waiting thirty seconds for the VPN to reconnect.

 You can read more about WireGuard’s deep technical details on their website.